sidwellr/Variations/zmanip/zmanip.md

 # Z Manipulation
 Variations that manipulate only the z coordinate.
 All of these must be used with another variation to process x and y (even if linear to simply copy it).

-## flatten / zclear
-Flatten the other variations on the transform by setting the z coordinate to 0.

-Type: 3D (sets z only)
-Author: Georg Kiehne (xyrus02)
-Date: 28 Jul 2013

 ## extrude
 Extrude the other variations on the transform by stretching the z coordinate.